CharlottePortenseigne/data-operations-portfolio/sales-marketing-analysis/insights.md

 - Low-value segment → minimal contribution

 👉 Revenue is driven by mid-value customers
-👉 Profitability is driven by high-value customers
+👉 Profitability is driven by high-value customers, opportunity for targeted marketing and retention.

 → The business is optimized for volume rather than value.